PiuPauxD/calculator/README.md

 # Сalculator

 # This is my first completed project.
-# Whuile I was doing this project I upgraded my skills and most importantly changed the logo.
+# While I was doing this project I upgraded my skills and most importantly changed the logo.